 As a social enterprise, we focus on horticultural therapy as a means of increasing wellbeing.
 All funds raised from our nursery go towards making the space accessible for different groups, and reaching out to people who may not have regular access to gardens.
 With our group activities, courses and volunteer days, we seek to tackle social isolation, encourage intergenerational learning, and inspire meaningful connection through gardening.

-We are open to the public from April-September, but sometimes our volunteer days and courses run outside of those dates, so do get in touch if you have any enquiries or would like to pay us a visit.
+Sometimes our volunteer days and courses run outside of those dates, so do get in touch if you have any inquiries or would like to pay us a visit.

 Click below to download our news letter